One of the most telling signs of dandruff is visible flakes. Find out why these flakes occur and how to keep your dandruff from coming back.

 You may experience one or more of the following symptoms in addition to flakes:

-The most effective way to get rid of flakes1 is to fight the root cause of dandruff.
+The most effective way to get rid of flakes1 is to use a shampoo that fights the root cause of dandruff.